Greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plain.

 Edwards, who, as you all remember, last December launched his Democrat presidential campaign in New Orleans, promised last month to pull his money out of any fund linked to foreclosures in the flood-ravaged city of New Orleans.

-His promise came after the Wall Street Journal reported that subprime lenders tried to uh tied to Fortress Investment Group, which is the one that place he went to work, because he said he wanted to learn about poverty.
+His promise came after the Wall Street Journal reported that subprime lenders tried to tie to Fortress Investment Group, which is the one place he went to work because he said he wanted to learn about poverty.

-Went and went to a hedge fund because he wanted to learn about poverty.
+Went to a hedge fund because he wanted to learn about poverty.

-And of course, what he learned about poverty was that he didn't like it.
+And of course, what he learned about poverty was he didn't like it.

 And he didn't want it for himself.